MENUMENU

 Where do I begin?

 Start by getting everything prepared.
-It may not be the most fun, but it’s really important to not to underestimate the importance of getting everything sorted.
-Get your tools and supplies ready and make sure the surface you’re painting prepared.
+It may not be the most fun, but it’s really important not to underestimate the importance of getting everything sorted.
+Get your tools and supplies ready and make sure the surface you’re painting is prepared.

 We like to use an old cardboard box to place all supplies in while painting.
 That way you have everything together and it’s easy to move the box around so that it’s always where you need it.